 What to look for in an offset account

 With interest rates so low, lenders are being more competitive by offering some great features to mortgage offset accounts to make their loans more attractive.
-When we help you look for a loan with an offset account, we consider the accounts that give you as much flexibility as possible, preferably with the following features:
+When we help you look for a loan, we consider the accounts that give you as much flexibility as possible, preferably with the following features:

-How does it help to cut down on the length of my loan?
+How does it help to cut down on the term of my loan?

 How do I find the right loan with the right offset account?

 That's where we come in.
 With access to a wide variety of lenders, we can pick and choose.
 We do all the legwork to find you the right product for your particular needs and personal financial circumstances.
-To find out more, simply call us for a chat.
+To find out more about our home loan solutions, simply enquire online or call 1300 661 991 for a chat.